'Revenge,' Shock And Rage, After U.S. Men's Team Whiffs On World Cup

 Here's what Mitchell said after that loss:

 "Firstly, I want to apologize to the nation and to coach Dennis Lawrence, his staff and my teammates for the way in way the results went.
 This has been the biggest disappointment of my career.
-I feel like I've let my country down, my teammates down and I will not pretend that we did things the way it was suppose to be.
+I feel like I've let my country down, my teammates down and I will not pretend that we did things the way it was [supposed] to be.
 This is not something you just wake up in the morning and forget all about."